ulampinoy/ulampinoy-atbp/posts/2023-04-03-ode-to-kare-kare.md

 templateKey: blog-post
 title: Ode to Kare-kare
 date: 2023-04-03
-description: Take a moment and enjoy a nostalgic poem about our beloved Kare-kare, a traditional Filipino stew made with a rich and savory peanut sauce, vegetables and a variety of meats such as oxtail, beef, or tripe.
+description: Take a moment and enjoy a nostalgic poem about our beloved Kare-kare, a traditional Filipino beef stew made with oxtail, tripe and savory peanut sauce with vegetables.
 whetter: Kare-kare Care
 sideNote: Bagoong alamang is a fermented shrimp paste that is an essential ingredient in many Filipino dishes, including beef kare-kare.
 It is a salty and savory condiment that adds depth of flavor to the dish and serves as a perfect complement to the richness of the peanut sauce.
 The combination of the creamy peanut sauce and the salty, umami-rich bagoong alamang is what makes beef kare-kare such a beloved and unique dish in Filipino cuisine.
 sideImage: /static/images/kare-kare-palayok-bagoong.jpg